SparklingWaterBurns/weather-data-collection/README.md

 # Disclaimer

+CREDIT ME IF YOU'RE FORKING THIS!

 The webpage is rough.
 Feel free to make any customizations.

 There is unused/trashed code in this.

 # Note
 Created by Curtis Taylor (Github: SparklingWaterBurns) as of 2025-2026.
-(Wrote this on 1/4/2026)
+(Wrote this on 1/4/2026) (I'm putting this incase someone tries to take credit.)